RecWest and Shorten Reserve

 What is the methodology for site compaction?

 • The method of compaction is to use a heavy roller, which is a large construction vehicle/plant designed to compact earth.
-This methodology, in combination with the placement of additional soil (surcharge), has been selected as having the least possible impact on surrounding residents.
+This, in combination with the placement of additional soil (surcharge), has been selected as having the least possible impact on surrounding residents.

 • This vehicle will drive across the field with a roller to compress the surface.